Click the links below to learn more about our ministries!

 BIRTHDAY PARTY INFORMATION

 Since the Detention Center has restricted visitors in order to protect the children (and staff) from COVID-19, we have modified the way we do birthday parties.
 Now instead of going inside, the party hosts meet the chaplain just inside the doors of the County Courts Building (105 S. Central in Clayton) with food/supplies/gifts and take pictures.
-Remember to wear masks and social distance!
-Then, the Detention Center staff meet the group with carts to transport and distribute the food, goodie bags, and gifts to the children.
+The Detention Center staff meet the group with carts to transport and distribute the food, goodie bags, and gifts to the children.

 Attached are updated Birthday Party guidelines with modifications during the COVID-19 quarantine at the detention centers.